Clamour1996/Final-Game-Draft/README.md

 # Final-Game-Draft
-A draft version of a text-based dungeon-crawler game, made for CMSC140, and by Clarence Murzyn
+A text-based dungeon-crawler game, made for CMSC140, and by Clarence Murzyn

 This is PYTHON'S LAIR, a text-based, turn-based fantasy RPG written in Python.
 In this game, you must pay careful attention to the world around you to fight enemies,